linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 7/Damodaran Valuing Private Firms.md

 Illustration 24.10: Estimating the Illiquidity Discount for the New York Yankees

-To estimate the illiquidity discount for the Yankees, we assume that the base discount for a firm with  $10 million in revenues would be \(25\%$ .
+To estimate the illiquidity discount for the Yankees, we assume that the base discount for a firm with  \$10 million in revenues would be \(25\%$ .
 The Yankee's revenues of \)209 million should result in a lower discount on their value.
 We estimate the difference in

-the illiquidity discount between a firm with  $10 million in revenue and$ 209 million in revenue to be 9.85%.
-To do this, we first estimated the illiquidity discount in the Silber equation for a firm with $10 million in revenues:
+the illiquidity discount between a firm with  \$10 million in revenue and\$ 209 million in revenue to be 9.85%.
+To do this, we first estimated the illiquidity discount in the Silber equation for a firm with \$10 million in revenues:

 Expected illiquidity discount  $= (100 - \exp(4.33 + 0.036\ln(10) - 0.142\ln(100) + 0.174)) / 100$ $= 48.94\%$

-We then reestimated the illiquidity discount with revenues of $ 209 million:
+We then reestimated the illiquidity discount with revenues of \$ 209 million:

 Expected illiquidity discount  $= (100 - \exp(4.33 + 0.036\mathrm{LN}(209) - 0.142\ln(100) + 0.174(1))) / 100 = 43.04\%$